Peach shortcake cake – with two layers of shortcake and a whole lot of fresh whipped cream & fresh peaches.

 Shortcake Cake

-- Make a well in the center of the dry ingredients, then pour in the kefir.
+• Make a well in the center of the dry ingredients, then pour in the kefir, egg, and vanilla.
 Lightly mix the ingredients together, then pour the dough out onto a clean work surface.

-- Use your hands to lightly knead the scone dough together until it comes together.
+• Use your hands to lightly knead the dough just until it comes together.

-- Press the shortcake dough into an even layer in your prepared cake pan.
+• Divide the dough into two pieces, and press them down into an even layer in both springform pans.
 Brush the top of the cake with extra kefir.

 Fresh Whipped Cream